Bachelor Archaeology first year obtained;

 A thesis project always contains an academic research question and a clear methodology.

 The BA3-thesis is strongly linked to the course Designing Archaeological Research, in which you will work on formulating your research question and research proposal.
+You are supervised by at least one member of our staff; this is your official supervisor.
+Please see the list of possible supervisors and their areas of expertise in Brightspace.

 After finishing the thesis, a student: